c-okelly/org_to_anki/documentation/docReadme.md

 4. [Supported parameters](https://github.com/c-okelly/org_to_anki/blob/master/documentation/orgReadme.md#Supported-parameters)
 5. [HTML code and LaTeX](https://github.com/c-okelly/org_to_anki/blob/master/documentation/orgReadme.md#html-code-and-latex)

-## Microsoft Word support
+## Word files to LibreOffice migraiton path

-Currently Microsoft Word is partially supported.
-I am experianced a number of bugs from users and working to get back to full support.
-In the mean time I would advice users to use [LibreOffce](https://www.libreoffice.org/) instead.
-This is free, open source.
+Users with existing Word files can migarte them to Libre office by doing the following:

+1. Install LibreOffice (Free / OpenSource Word equvilant)
+2. Open the file in LibreOffice
+3. Save file as ODT format

 ## File syntax

-Word and LibreOffice files are now support using bulletpoints for the question answers.
+LibreOffice files are now support using bulletpoints for the question answers.

 Instead of using * or ** you can use bulletpoint list instead.
 All other syntax rules apply.